OAuth2 and OpenID Connect (OIDC) Flow Testing: A Comprehensive Analysis of Response Types and Modes

 query ❌ Lowest ✅ Good Legacy systems only

-The testing framework can be adapted for other OAuth2 providers:
+The testing framework can be adapted for other OAuth2/OIDC providers:

 # Configuration for different providers